The Expendables

 He declared blatantly and callously "that it is expedient for us, that one man

-should die for the people, and that the whole nation perish not
+should die for the people, and that the whole nation perish not."
+(Verse 50)

 Caiaphas was speaking consciously of the political problem Jesus presented.